antonmyronyuk/task2/README.md

 ## Random from registry
 Explanation why there are exactly 5 iterations
 (for 20 nodes which send 4 packages)
+The order of the arrows may be different, but common number of arrows is the same.

 <img src="/readme_images/explanation.png">